 What to Consider When Hiring an ADA Consultant

 Now that you understand why it’s important to hire an ADA consultant, how do you go about hiring one?
 You can start by learning what you should look for in an ADA consultant.

 There are many different ways that one can become an ADA consultant.
-There aren’t any real guidelines or You want to make sure that the consultant you hire has the qualifications and expertise to help your organization.
+You want to make sure that the consultant you hire has the qualifications and expertise to help your organization.